MARA Program Performance

-- Employed respondents worked in government or higher-education settings.
+- Employed respondents worked in government, library or education settings.

 The survey also provided insight regarding the MARA program’s top strengths, including:

 - 100% of respondents were satisfied of the iSchool technology support services during their program.

 Survey results also provide insight regarding MARA student demographics, including the following:

-- Survey respondents lived in two states in the United States.
+- Survey respondents lived in states across the United States.

 Students reflected on their reasons for recommending the MARA program: